 When the military cantonment was created, it became a "white" town and natives had limited access.
 The "native" town to the northwest was made larger to accommodate a growing mercantile population.
 The city was eventually connected to the rest of British India by rail in 1878 and public buildings were constructed.
 By 1880, the community was mostly comprised of indigenous Balochis and Sindhis.
 This development also led to many migrants to the city, including Arabs, Jews, Christians, Hindus, Parsis, Goan Christian, Chinese, Marathis, and Gujaratis, with a population that hit 105,000 by the end of the 19th century.

 By the time of Pakistan's independence in 1947, the city was a metropolis with just under one million people.
 It became the capital of Pakistan for about a decade.

 Karachi Population Growth

 Karachi is growing at a rate of around 5% per year, in large part to due rural to urban migration in the area and the 45,000 migrant workers who come to Karachi every month from around Pakistan.

 Karachi's population is now growing much faster than projected.
-Between 1998 and 2011, Karachi's mertropolitan area grew from 9.8 to 21.2 million, an increase of 115%.
-This is by far the fastest growth of any metropolitan region in the world.
+Between 1998 and 2011, Karachi's metropolitan area rose from 9.8 to 21.2 million, an increase of 115%.
+This is by far the fastest growth of any metro region in the world.
 This rapid growth is expected to make the city of Karachi the seventh largest in the world by 2030.